 Denis: Specifically, from the very beginning it was me and several guys from bestgamer.ru, who did not take part in the development itself, but provided consulting support.

 Volodymyr: And what is the connection between bestgamer and BG Team?
 BG is, in fact, the bestgamer?
-Everywhere it is written that the add-on was released with the support of bestgamer.ru and I would like to know more about the partnership.
+Everywhere it is written that the add-on Age of Pirates: Mysteries of Distant Seas was released with the support of bestgamer.ru and I would like to know more about the partnership.
 I also saw that the site has not been updated since 2018, although there is an audience of more than 1000 people a day.
 What is the history of this site and why is it frozen?

 Denis: Indeed, BG Team is short for the bestgamer team.
-This portal originated from an ordinary pirate forum, and initially, we started making an add-on within the framework of the forum.
+This portal originated from an ordinary pirate forum, and initially, we started making an add-on for Age of Pirates: Caribbean Tales within the framework of the forum.
 After that, the guys decided to develop and created a gaming portal, in which I took a small part in the initial stages.
-After that, we split up: my team and I were developing the add-on, while others were engaged in the promotion and support of the portal.
+After that, we split up: my team and I were developing the Age of Pirates: Mysteries of Distant Seas add-on (Sea Dogs game series), while others were engaged in the promotion and support of the portal.
 Of course, in many ways, our project played a role in the initial attraction of the audience.
 Then we practically did not intersect, we existed in parallel.
 Why the project is frozen, I honestly don't know, since I haven't talked to the guys for a long time.

 Volodymyr: Is it a commercially successful project or was it more of a fan-user project?